AluVM/ultrasonic/README.md

 - [Strict types]: strong type system made with [generalized algebraic data types][GADT] (*GADT*) and [dependent types];
 - [AluVM]: a functional register-based virtual machine with a reduced instruction set (RISC);
   UltraSONIC uses a zk-STARK-compatible subset of its instruction set architecture (called zk-AluVM);
+- [SONIC]: toolchain for building SONIC contracts;
-- [SONARE]: runtime environment for UltraSONIC software;
+- [SONARE]: runtime environment for running SONIC contracts;
 - [Cation]: a general-purpose high-level programming language made with category theory, which features strict types, termination analysis and can be formally verified;
 - [Contractum]: a domain-specific version of Cation for writing programs for UltraSONIC.